muktapalshikar/muktapalshikar.github.io/_pages/cv.md

   - Developed and optimized computational pipelines to translate tissue morphology and cellular phenotypes from clinical pathologists into quantitative features for analysis.
   - Analyzed and integrated data from multiple spatial transcriptomics platforms (Visium, MERFISH, Xenium) and single-cell RNA-sequencing (scRNA-seq).

+* **Doctoral Researcher (Aug 2017 - Jan 2023)**
-Developed a novel computational framework to construct executable models of cell signaling pathways directly from multi-omics data.
+  - Developed a novel computational framework to construct executable models of cell signaling pathways directly from multi-omics data.

-Integrated phosphoproteomic, transcriptomic, and proteomic datasets to build context-specific models that predict signaling dynamics and pathway activity.
+  - Integrated phosphoproteomic, transcriptomic, and proteomic datasets to build context-specific models that predict signaling dynamics and pathway activity.

-Applied these models to investigate dysregulated immune signaling in human diseases, including HIV-associated atherosclerosis (cardiometabolic disease) and B-cell malignancies.
+  - Applied these models to investigate dysregulated immune signaling in human diseases, including HIV-associated atherosclerosis (cardiometabolic disease) and B-cell malignancies.

-Authored and maintained open-source Python packages to make modeling workflows accessible to the broader research community.
+  - Authored and maintained open-source Python packages to make modeling workflows accessible to the broader research community.

 <span style="color:#154360">Education and Training</span>
 ======